South Lake Tahoe Boat Accident Lawyer

 There are some ways boaters can stay safe while out enjoying the water.
 The following tips may be helpful:

-- Taking a boat safety course is one of the best things to prepare yourself and learn how to stay safe.
+- Taking a boat safety course is one of the best ways to prepare yourself and stay safe.
 The US Coast Guard offers boating safety courses either in classrooms or virtually.

 - Check the weather forecast.
 Weather prognosticators aren't always correct but are right most of the time.
 If the weather forecast calls for high winds, rain, or stormy weather, it's better to postpone boating until it clears.
 Even if the weather conditions are supposed to be perfect, keep an eye on the sky to watch for changing winds, a drop in temperature, and clouds that are darkening.
 That's when you should probably head to shore.

-- Make sure you are familiar with the boat you are using, the lake’s layout, and boating regulations.
+- Ensure you are familiar with the boat you are using, the lake's layout, and boating regulations.
 All of these things are important to keep yourself and your passengers safe.